Kick101/vaults/Ideas and Improvements/InfoSec/Hacking Methodology.md

 - Passive

 __Active Reconnaissance:__
 In this process, you will directly interact with the computer system to gain information.
 This information can be relevant and accurate.
-But there is a risk of getting detected if you are planning active reconnaissance without permission.
-If you are detected, then system admin can take severe action against you and trail your subsequent activities.
+But there is a risk of getting detected.

 __Tools:__ Nmap, Metasploit, Nessus, OpenVAS, Nikto, Wireshark, Maltego, Whatweb, Advanced IP Scanner, Fierce, dnsrecon, Knockpy, Gobuster, Dirb, Dirbuster, CMSMap, WPScan, JoomScan, Sn1per, OWASP Amass, Aquatone, Dataspoilt, Spiderfoot